At the age of 17, Mercury and his family fled from Zanzibar for safety reasons due to the 1964 Zanzibar Revolution.

 31 of 32

-On the evening of November 24th, 1991, a little over 24 hours after he told the media he suffered from AIDS, Mercury died at the age of 45.
+On the evening of November 24, 1991, a little over 24 hours after he told the media that he was suffering from AIDS, Freddie Mercury died at the age of 45.
 Flickr/nico7martin

 View Gallery

-It's hard to imagine Freddie Mercury as anything other than the frontman of Queen — and yet, he worked at an airport, a secondhand clothing store, and studied graphic design long before he met his future bandmates.
+It's hard to imagine Freddie Mercury as anything other than the frontman of Queen.
+And yet, he worked at an airport, sold secondhand clothing, and studied graphic design long before he met his future bandmates.

-Soon, after enrolling in the Ealing College of Art, he met Roger Taylor and Brian May, who were already in a band by the name of Smile.
+Soon, after enrolling in the Ealing College of Art, he met Roger Taylor and Brian May, who were already in a band called Smile.
 Mercury joined the pair, and with the addition of bassist John Deacon, the band Queen was born.

 Mercury's range — both in terms of musical genres and vocal abilities — remains unrivaled to this day.
-Indeed, Mercury could hit a bass low F and a soprano high F, and he penned the majority of Queen's greatest hits, which ranged all the way from heavy metal to disco.
+Incredibly, Mercury was able to hit a bass low F and a soprano high F. A talented writer, he also penned most of Queen's greatest hits, which ranged all the way from heavy metal to disco.

-While an extremely extroverted performer, Mercury preferred to keep his personal life out of public view.
-He was romantically involved with actress Barbara Valentin, DJ Kenny Everett, and hairdresser Jim Hutton, but Mercury's greatest love was a woman named Mary Austin.
+While Mercury was an extremely extroverted performer, he preferred to keep his personal life out of public view.
+He was romantically involved with actress Barbara Valentin, DJ Kenny Everett, and hairdresser Jim Hutton, but Mercury's "greatest love" was a woman named Mary Austin.

-When he died of AIDS in November 1991, Mercury left his home to Austin, with the note, "You would have been my wife and it would have been yours anyway."
+And when Freddie Mercury tragically died of AIDS in November 1991, he left his home to Austin.
+He also left her this note: "You would have been my wife and it would have been yours anyway."

-As we reach the 25th anniversary of his passing, these Freddie Mercury photos help outline the contours of his life, one cut far too short.
+As we reach the 30th anniversary of his passing, these Freddie Mercury pictures help outline the contours of his life — one cut far too short.